cslab-hub/vizaod/README.md

 | segmentation      | Segmentation of the annotation            |
 | segmentation_area | Segmentation area of the annotation       |

-You can either convert your COCO JSON annotations using the SSODViz application or the file *convert_to_csv.py* as a standalone script.
+You can either convert the annotations using the SSODViz application or the file *convert_to_csv.py* as a standalone script.

 ### Conversion using the SSODViz application

-You can use the "Convert Annotations" button in the navigation bar of the SSODViz application to convert your COCO JSON annotations to the CSV format the application needs.
+You can use the "Convert Annotations" button in the navigation bar of the SSODViz application to convert your [COCO JSON](https://cocodataset.org/#format-data) annotations to the CSV format the application needs.

 ![Conversion GIF](other/conversion.gif)

 ### Conversion using the *convert_to_csv.py* script

-You can also use the *convert_to_csv.py* script to convert your COCO JSON annotations.
+You can also use the *convert_to_csv.py* script to convert your [COCO JSON](https://cocodataset.org/#format-data) annotations.

 Example usage:
 ```